Predix Asset Performance Management

 Supermetanol is a petrochemical company based in Venezuela.

-Wanting to improve work during turnarounds (planned shutdowns), Supermetanol, a petrochemical company based in Venezuela, sought to expand its mechanical integrity program.
+Wanting to improve work planning during turnarounds (planned shutdowns), Supermetanol sought to expand its mechanical integrity program.
 It needed to identify mechanical, process, engineering, and project tasks, without adding additional risk to the performance of critical assets or the safety of its employees.

-After undergoing an asset performance management (APM) assessment to identify improvement opportunities, develop a plan aligned with business objectives, and facilitate the work scope optimization process, Supermetanol and GE Digital’s APM team developed a four-phase turnaround mechanical integrity management model.
+After undergoing an asset performance management (APM) assessment to identify improvement opportunities, develop a plan aligned with business objectives, and facilitate the work scope optimization process, Supermetanol and the Asset Performance Management (APM) from GE Digital (formerly Meridium Enterprise APM) team developed a four-phase turnaround mechanical integrity management model.

-Starting with a strategy phase, the APM team helped Supermetanol:
+Starting with a strategy phase, the GE Digital APM team helped Supermetanol:

 - Determine actual conditions on assets